-- 18. Where pesticide use is warranted, in order to prevent, reduce, or control the potential contamination of soils, wildlife, groundwater, or surface water resources caused by accidental spills during transfer, mixing, storage, and application, pesticides should be stored, handled, and applied in a manner consistent with the recommendations for hazardous materials management presented in the General EHS Guidelines. - 19.
-A pesticide management plan (PMP) that includes procedures for the selection, procurement, storage, handling, and ultimate destruction of all out-of-date stocks should be prepared in accordance with FAO guidelines and should be consistent with country commitments under the Stockholm, 12 Rotterdam, 13 and Basel 14 Conventions.
+of soils, wildlife, groundwater, or surface water resources caused by accidental spills during the transfer, mixing, storage, and application of pesticides, they should be stored, handled, and applied in a manner consistent with the recommendations for hazardous materials management presented in the General EHS Guidelines.

+19. A pesticide management plan (PMP) that includes procedures for the selection, procurement, storage, handling, and ultimate destruction of all out-of-date stocks should be prepared in accordance with FAO guidelines and should be consistent with country commitments under the Stockholm,10 Rotterdam,11 and Basel12 Conventions.
 The PMP prescribes the type of pesticides to be used, as well as the purpose of their use, and outlines best practice for the procurement and storage of all pesticides.
 Personnel must have appropriate training-including certification, where relevant-to handle and apply pesticides safely.
+In particular:

-In particular: - Ensure that any pesticides used are manufactured, formulated, packaged, labeled, handled, stored, disposed of, and applied according to the FAO's International Code of Conduct on Pesticide Management.15 - Do not purchase, store, use, or trade pesticides that fall under the World Health Organization's (WHO) Recommended Classification of Pesticides16 by Hazard Classes 1a (extremely hazardous) and 1b (highly hazardous), or Annexes A and B of the Stockholm Convention.17 - Do not use pesticides listed in WHO Hazard Class II (moderately hazardous), unless the project has appropriate controls established with respect to the manufacture, procurement, or distribution and/or use of these chemicals.
-These chemicals should not be accessible to personnel without proper training, equipment, and facilities in which to handle, store, apply, and dispose of these products properly. - Preferentially, use selective pesticides, where appropriate, rather than broad-spectrum products to minimize impacts on non-target species.
+- Ensure that any pesticides used are manufactured, formulated, packaged, labeled, handled, stored, disposed of, and applied according to the FAO's International Code of Conduct on Pesticide Management.13 - Do not purchase, store, use, or trade pesticides that fall under the World Health Organization's (WHO) Recommended Classification of Pesticides14 by Hazard Classes 1a (extremely hazardous) and 1b (highly hazardous), or Annexes A and B of the Stockholm Convention.15 - Do not use pesticides listed in WHO Hazard Class II (moderately hazardous), unless the project has appropriate controls established with respect to the manufacture, procurement, or distribution and/or use of these chemicals.
+These chemicals should not be accessible to personnel without proper training, equipment, and facilities in which to handle, store, apply, and dispose of these products properly. - Preferentially, use selective pesticides with low environmental impact quotient (EIQ) where appropriate, rather than broad-spectrum products, to minimize impacts on non-target species.